-I absolutely loved this dish, for me it was the best dish of the night.
-The melt in the mouth beef with the beautiful strong, creamy Brie was the best combination imaginable.
-The caramalised onion and bruschetta finished the dish nicely but I would have happily sat down to a plate of just Brie and Wagyu, the match was amazing.
-The meat, like the cheese just dissolved in your mouth.
+I absolutely loved this dish, for me, it was the best dish of the night.
+The melt in the mouth beef with the beautifully strong, creamy Brie was the best combination imaginable.
+The caramelised onion and bruschetta finished the dish nicely but I would have happily sat down to a plate of just Brie and Wagyu, the match was amazing.
+The meat, like the cheese, just dissolved in your mouth.

-It was at that point we noticed that for each of the courses we had only been given butter knives for the dishes.
-I should not have come as a surprised however as I can’t imaging ever needing anything more than a butter knife to cut this moist tender meat.
+It was at that point I noticed that for each of the courses we had only been given butter knives for the dishes.
+It should not have come as a surprise, however, as I can’t imagine ever needing anything more than a butter knife to cut this moist tender meat.

-The wine served with this course was a Aerin’s Vineyard, Grenache/Shiraz/Mourvedre.
-It was mellow and smooth, and I would have happily settled in for the night with a bottle of this lovely drop, but for the sake of objectivity (and my license) I am reluctantly limiting myself to just a taste of the wines offered from here on in.
+The wine served with this course was an Aerin’s Vineyard, Grenache/Shiraz/Mourvedre.
+It was mellow and smooth, and I would have happily settled in for the night with a bottle of this lovely drop, but for the sake of objectivity (and my license), I am reluctantly limiting myself to just a taste of the wines offered from here on in.

 This is such a relaxed and indulgent way to spend the evening, sampling beautiful produce straight from the farm, and lovely wines in a fine dining atmosphere.

-Fortunately between this course and the next we are given a little time to savor what we have been presented with thus far, and prepare for the next dish.
-I would not usually make it too far through even a three course meal so I am happy for a chance to speak with the chef and the Wagyu producers.
+Fortunately, between this course and the next, we are given a little time to savour what we have been presented with thus far and prepare for the next dish.
+I would not usually make it too far through even a three-course meal so I am happy for a chance to speak with the chef and the Wagyu producers.

 Our next course is a Lasagna.
 It arrives and I take the necessary photographs, it is always difficult to get a good photo of this type of dish.
 I am a little surprised that the chef has chosen Lasagna, especially since he has already showcased the Wagyu mince brilliantly with the amazing Beef and Guinness Pie in the first course.